ibm-cloud-docs/vpc/vsi-vpc-manage-encryption.md

 1. Click  **Associated Resources**.
 You'll see the following information for the root key in the KMS instance:
   * Key Name
   * Key ID
-  * Cloud Resource Name (CRN) of the associated resource (i.e., volume or custom image).
+  * Cloud Resource Name (CRN) of the associated resource (i.e., volume, snapshot, or custom image).
 If you have more than one resource using this root key, they appear in the list.
 1. In the Details column, click the arrow to expand the information.
 You'll see:
   * Description of the resource, if you provided one.
   * Key version ID